Winter storm moves up East Coast

 The Fort Lauderdale airport closed one of its four terminals after the shooting but reopened it for flights on Saturday afternoon.

 FlightAware, an airline tracking website, listed more than 2,100 cancellations within, into or out of the United States by 6 p.m.
 ET Saturday.
 Airports in Boston and Philadelphia urged travelers to check with their carriers about their flight status.
+The number dropped to fewer than 1,800 by Sunday afternoon.

 Drivers also ran into problems.